bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods/README.md

 ---
 Just copy and paste to fill your library :3
 ---

 The Other Repos merged and managed by this repo:
-(Please do not use this for the config.json, as you will have duplicate games.
-Which is exactly what [Gamebanana-vault](https://github.com/bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods-/tree/main) is trying to avoid)

 ```
 {